 HPC layout

-Note!
 Understanding the Rāpoi hardware layout is not critical for most users!
 It is useful for users running big parallel MPI jobs and may be of interest to others.

-To a first approximation a High Performance Computer (HPC) is a collection of large computers or servers (nodes) that are connected together.
+To a first approximation, a High Performance Computer (HPC) is a collection of large computers or servers (nodes) that are connected together.
 There will also be some attached storage.

 Rather than logging into the system and immediately running your program or code, it is organised into a job and submitted to a scheduler that takes your job and runs it on one of the nodes that has enough free resources (cpu and memory) to meet your job request.
 Most of the time you will be sharing a node with other users.